RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 > if it matters to just one person

 "if it matters to just one person" is what I quoted, replied to.
-That is minute 22 of Episode One in Paribus TV show.
+That is minute 22 of Episode One in Pluribus TV show.
 That's the context here.

 At 22 minutes in the Pilot Episode, there is a signal...
 "22" is a magic number, Kepler-22b